Trustees

 What made you want to serve as a trustee?
 I love libraries and I like being involved in my community.
 I have always valued providing information so people can make informed decisions and enrich their lives.

-Anything else you would like to share: I like to review the books I read on Goodreads.
+Anything else you would like to share: I like to review the books I read on Fable and StoryGraph.

 Tiffany Davis, Corresponding Secretary